Runnin' with the Devil: Background

 The song's lyrics have often been misinterpreted as being satanic, yet the band members have never revealed the full meaning of the song.
 It is usually interpreted as being about the life of a touring young band.
 The song's verses deal with an individual's experience, including learning that a "simple" lifestyle is not as simple as it appears.
 The lyrics "Runnin' with the devil" are usually interpreted as being a reference to freedom.
 In the song freedom is portrayed as a lack of social ties and living in the present.
 The song's meaning has also been interpreted as being an attempt to convince a person that the theme of a simple life is not wrong as it appears.
 Therefore, the lyrics of "Runnin' with the Devil" would not be serious.

 Reception

 Cash Box said it has "driving guitar work, tough jaunty beat and excellent lead and backing vocals."
 Record World said that "The production is extremely hot, with a 'live' quality to it, and sets off the screaming guitars quite well."
 In March 2023, Rolling Stone ranked the song at number 68 on their "100 Greatest Heavy Metal Songs of All Time" list.

+Legacy

+"Runnin' with the Devil" remains a staple of classic rock radio and is considered one of Van Halen's signature songs.

+The song is featured in a scene of the 2000 film Little Nicky, in which Adam Sandler plays the son of the Devil.

+In January 2016, Van Halen licensed the song for use in advertising for the first time, when Acura featured elements of it—including David Lee Roth's vocal ad-libs and Eddie Van Halen's guitar riffs—in a Super Bowl 50 commercial for the Acura NSX.
+Eddie Van Halen and his brother Alex Van Halen were reportedly fans of the NSX and approved the song's use, according to Acura's national advertising manager, Leila Cesario.
+The 30-second commercial, produced by ad agency MullenLowe, contains no dialogue, pairing Roth's isolated vocals with images of the car shot in red, white and blue to emphasize its U.S. manufacture.